shah-in-boots/notes/permanent/R-egm.md

 stage: building
 ---

-The `{egm}` package is an electrophysiology signal oriented software that I am developing to evaluation of electrogram data.
+The `{EGM}` package is an electrophysiology signal oriented software that I am developing to evaluation of electrogram data.
-The [website](https://shah-in-boots.github.io/egm) and [Github site](https://github.com/shah-in-boots/egm) should have the most up-to-date documentation and source code.
+The [website](https://shah-in-boots.github.io/EGM) and [Github site](https://github.com/shah-in-boots/EGM) should have the most up-to-date documentation and source code.

 # Development